Gymnastics Equipment List

 Tumble tracks are long, bouncy tracks that are used to perform a series of rolling exercises and flips.
-Tumbling, a special subset of gymnastics, involves gymnasts performing acrobatic feats across an 82 foot track.
-Despite being extremely flexible surfaces, tumble tracks are not nearly as bouncy as trampolines, since the goal is to become slightly elevated rather than fully launched into the air.
+Tumbling, a special subset of gymnastics, involves gymnasts performing acrobatic feats across an 82-foot track.
+Despite being flexible surfaces, tumble tracks are not nearly as bouncy as trampolines since the goal is to become slightly elevated rather than fully launched into the air.
 Tumble tracks can be purchased at retailers that specialize in the sale of gymnastics equipment, although they are more often owned by a team/organization and included with the venue due to their size and costliness.

 The vault apparatus is both a performing surface and an event title in gymnastics (male and female).
 Following a running start, gymnasts leap atop the leather platform (47 inches long and 37 inches wide), with their hands as the first point of contact.
 Momentum is then used to propel them into a series of body twists and tucks that are scored based on alignment, landing form, and overall distance traveled.
-Currently, Simone Biles (USA) is the reigning olympic gold medalist for the female division in vault.
+Currently, Simone Biles (USA) is the reigning Olympic gold medalist for the female division in the vault competition.

 Vault springboards are rectangular planks that have a series of three metal springs attached to the underbelly.
 They are used to help gymnasts generate additional height on their jumps, albeit not to the extent that a trampoline does.
 Springboards are generally positioned just before the vault apparatus and require one bounce in addition to a running start in order for gymnasts to reach the desired height prior to making contact with the platform and performing their skills for the judges.

 Sport bottles are the principal means of staying hydrated during gymnastics events.
-They are more efficient than other containers (i.e. plastic bottles), as water can be quickly dispensed from the nozzle simply by squeezing the base of the bottle.
-Ideal for group events, sport bottles allow each member of a gymnastics team to remain hydrated while preventing the spread of germs thanks to contactless delivery.
+They are more efficient than other containers (i.e., plastic bottles), as water can be quickly dispensed from the nozzle simply by squeezing the base of the bottle.
+Ideal for group events, sports bottles allow each member of a gymnastics team to remain hydrated while preventing the spread of germs, thanks to contactless delivery.